markuswustenberg/naestebus/README.md

-# nexthighspeedmetaltube
+# Next High Speed Metal Tube

-When is the Next High Speed Metal Tube?
+When is the Next High Speed Metal Tube going nearby?
+Go to www.nexthighspeedmetaltube.com and find out!
+Works on desktops and mobiles.

+Sometimes, a High Speed Metal Tube (HSMT) is also—archaically—called a bus.
+Please disregard this.

 # For developers